dan-haessler/dezibot/webots/README.md

       * currently (20mm - 25mm, 20mm + 1mm, 0mm)
       * top side of circuit board with z near the uv led

-## Motor control.
+## Controllers
-The [python controller for the dezibot](./controllers/dezibot/dezibot.py) is an example of the usage.
-It has a very simple structure.
-Have fun.
+---
+### Dezibot

+The file [./controllers/dezibot/dezibot.py](./controllers/dezibot/dezibot.py) has an example of the usage.
+This is what you want!
+It is the program that gets executed for every dezibot in your world.

+You can use this however you want but the intended usage is this one:
 ```
 # Import
 from robot import DezibotController